aspose-words/Aspose.Words-Documentation/cpp/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 ### Remove Unused Fields

-Aspose.Words allows you to remove any unused mail merge fields by assigning the **RemoveUnusedFields** flag to **CleanupOptions**.
+Aspose.Words enables you to remove any unused mail merge fields by assigning the **RemoveUnusedFields** flag to **CleanupOptions**.
 This option will remove merge fields that don't have the corresponding data in the data source.

 The following code example shows how to remove any unused merge fields from a document automatically during a mail merge operation: